Somunju Baba

 Shaykh Hamid-i Vali (Şeyh Hamid-i Veli) (1331–1412), better known by his sobriquet Somunju Baba (Somuncu Baba), was an ascetic teacher of Islam in Bursa, Turkey, who exerted extensive influence and is known as a Muslim saint.
 He was born in Kayseri and died in Aksaray.
-He taught at the Ulu Camii (The Great Mosque) where he was installed by Sultan Bayezid I after it was completed.
-Somunju Baba's students included Molla Fenari and Hacı Bayram-ı Veli.
+He taught at the Great Mosque of Bursa (Ulu Camii) where he was installed by Sultan Bayezid I after it was completed.
+Somunju Baba's students included Molla Fenari and Haji Bayram Veli.

 Biography

-Somunju Baba is the son of Shamsaddin Musa al-Kaysari, an adept of the Sufi schools of Khurasan who came to spread Islam in Anatolia.
+Somunju Baba is the son of Shamsaddin Musa al-Kaysari, an adept of the Sufi schools of Khorasan who came to spread Islam in Anatolia.
 There are claims that his lineage traces back to the Islamic Prophet Muhammad through 24 generations.
 He received his early education from his father before going to study further in great cities like Damascus, Tabriz, Ardabil.
 He completed his spiritual training under the Safavid order before it turned to Shi'ism.
 The spread of the Safavid order in Anatolia could partially be due to the work of Hamid-i Vali.

 He then returned to Anatolia and settled in Bursa.
 There, he built a bakery next to his hermitage, where he baked bread and distributed it to people.
 This earned him the names "Somuncu Baba" (Father Loaf) and "Ekmekçi Koca" (Master Baker).
-Somunju Baba was invited to the inauguration of the Grand Mosque of Bursa where he delivered a sermon, interpreting Surah Al-Fatiha in seven different ways.
-The sermon deeply moved the congregation, including the sultan himself.
+Somunju Baba was invited to the inauguration of the Grand Mosque of Bursa where he delivered a sermon, interpreting surah Al-Fatiha in seven different ways.
+The sermon deeply moved the congregation, including the Sultan Bayezid I himself.
 Fearing fame due to his growing spiritual reputation, Shaykh Hamid-i Vali left Bursa.

-According to Abdurrahman al-Askari, after leaving Bursa, Somuncu Baba settled in a village near Kozan (Sis) Castle by the Ceyhan River, where Hacı Bayram-ı Veli later visited him.
+According to Abdurrahman al-Askari, after leaving Bursa, Somuncu Baba settled in a village near Kozan (Sis) Castle by the Ceyhan River, where Haji Bayram Veli later visited him.
 After staying there for some time, he traveled to Damascus and then performed Hajj in Mecca.
 Upon returning, he settled in Aksaray.
-There, he educated Hacı Bayram-ı Veli in both worldly and religious sciences and entrusted him with the duty of spiritual guidance in Ankara.
+There, he educated Haji Bayram Veli in both worldly and religious sciences and entrusted him with the duty of spiritual guidance in Ankara.

 Somuncu Baba died in 1412.
-His funeral prayer was led by Hacı Bayram-ı Veli in Aksaray, and he was buried at the site of his present-day tomb.
+His funeral prayer was led by Haji Bayram Veli in Aksaray, and he was buried at the site of his present-day tomb.

 It is known that Somuncu Baba had two sons, Yusuf Haqiqi and Khalil Taybi.
 Yusuf Haqiqi remained in Aksaray, where he died, while Khalil Taybi settled in Darende.
 Some sources suggest that Somuncu Baba is buried alongside his son Khalil Taybi in the Hıdırlık region of Darende.